-Students in grades k-6 are assigned a weekly library period.
+Students in grades kindergarten through fifth grade are assigned a weekly library period.
 Students may check out books from the library and are reminded of the special care that they should give to the books.
 A fine is charged for all books that are not brought back to the library on time.
 There is also a fine for damaged or lost books.